A History of the Best Construction Hard Hat

 Grey: Reserved for visitors to the job site.

 Blue: Mostly worn by electricians and carpenters; sometimes by technical advisors.

-Pink: Popular with women workers; often issued to males who forget to bring their hard hat to work.
+Pink: Popular with women workers; often issued to males who forget to bring their hard hats to work.

-Of course, for those who work at a construction site, they may see hard hats in an assortment of colors.
+Of course, those who work at a construction site may see hard hats in an assortment of colors.
 Along with wearing hard hats, construction workers must also account for ways to ensure their work zones are safe.

 Construction Worker Safety Tips

-– Provide workers with hard hats and other personal protective equipment (PPE) and ensure this equipment fits and functions properly.
+- Provide workers with the best construction hard hats and other personal protective equipment (PPE) and ensure this equipment fits and functions properly.